dvdhartsman/dvdhartsman/README.md

 **Data Scientist|Engineer|Analyst**

-*Graduate of the Flatiron School Data Science program, Data Scientist @ Omdena, professional experience as a performing musician, educator, and professional poker player.*
+*Data Scientist @ Omdena, Graduate of the Flatiron School Data Science program, professional experience as a performing musician, educator, and professional poker player.*

 My unique background in music, education, and professional poker has shaped my ability to approach data problems creatively and strategically.
 I excel at leveraging data to drive positive business outcomes, bolstered by my strong communication skills and ability to work effectively with diverse teams.
 I am excited to use my unique skill set to tackle complex data challenges and contribute to impactful projects.